Get confident building for yourself and others.

-Our apprenticeship is non-residential and takes place at Wild Abundance, located near Asheville, NC.
-It’s appropriate for beginning to intermediate level builders; no experience is necessary, just enthusiasm and a willingness to learn by doing.
-If you do have experience, there will be plenty of depth and advanced skills to dive into.
+Our hands-on carpentry program is non-residential and takes place at Wild Abundance, located near Asheville, NC.
+It’s appropriate for beginning to intermediate level builders; no experience is necessary, just enthusiasm, a willingness to learn by doing, and the desire to work hard.
+If you do have experience, there will be plenty of depth and advanced skills to dive into, you’ll definitely learn a ton too.

-Small group program with lots of personalized guidance and support.
+Small group carpentry program with lots of personalized guidance and support

 Lifetime access to our comprehensive online building program

-The building apprenticeship includes access to our comprehensive online Tiny House Academy, and regular video lesson assignments to watch to prepare you for the work at hand.
-This way, you get to learn the concepts and then put them into action in a flexible online/in-person setting.
+The hands-on carpentry program includes access to our comprehensive online Tiny House Academy.
+We’ll give you regular assignments to watch specific video lessons in preparation for, or as follow-up to the work at hand.
+This way, you get to learn the concepts intellectually and also put them into action in a flexible online/in-person setting.

 What to Expect:

-Depending on timing and the progression of projects, you may also get into:
+Depending on timing and the progression of projects, you may also get into doing or seeing demos of:

 - Plumbing